sajanth/pytorch-saliency/README.md

 It could be therefore argued that the output of the last convolutional layer holds most of the semantic and spatial information relevant for prediction.
 A method based on this idea is the Class activation mapping (CAM)[^5] method.
 The authors look at a CNN architecture without a fully connected part at the end but instead with a global average pooling layer.
 Each of the feature map in the final convolutional layer is thus reduced to a single value which in turn is directly coupled to the network output.
 Since every class has its unique set of weights for this last connection these weights can be interpreted as a importance weighting of the final feature maps.
 An upscaled, weighted average of the feature maps therefore gives as a class specific activation map.

 Although this quite simple approach yields very impressive results its shortcomings are rather severe.
 One has to sacrifice performance (no fully connected part) for interpretability and is restricted to a very specific class of architectures.
 A generalization of CAM which can be applied to arbitrary networks with a convolutional block without any re-training is a gradient based method called Grad-CAM (Gradient-weighted class activation maps)[^6] (`ps.saliency(method="GradCAM")`).
-The idea is similar to before but here one uses the averaged gradients of the final feature maps $`A^k_{x,y}`$ to compute class $`c`$ specific weights
+The idea is similar to before but here one uses the averaged gradients of the final feature maps $A^k_{x,y}$ to compute class $c$ specific weights

 $$
 w^c_k \propto \sum_{i,j}\frac{\partial S^c}{\partial A^k_{i,j}}
 $$

 The class activation map is then given by

 $$
 M^c(i,j) = \sum_k w^c_kA^k_{i,j}
 $$

 which in turn is put through a ReLU (we are only interested in positive contributions to the class) and then upscaled to input size.
 ![](docs/images/2022-11-15-14-27-42.png)
 The method shows very nice class differentiating properties.
 Note how the network even detects the ear of the fluffy dog behind the cats head!